searls/gimme/README.markdown

 * Natural arrange-act-assert flow — meaning that you can call `verify` after you've interacted with your system under test.
 * No stringy/symbolic representations of methods — similar to [rr](https://github.com/btakita/rr), gimme uses the blank slate pattern and `method_missing` to allow for minimally terse stubs and verifications
-* No stubbing or verifying methods the class doesn't respond to — test doubles lie; test doubles that don't pretend to respond_to methods that their real cousins don't respond to lie a little bit less.
+* No stubbing or verifying methods the class doesn't respond to — it's a cost that test doubles lie; test doubles that don't pretend to respond to messages they can't seem to lie (and cost) a little bit less.
 * No barking at you for not setting up an expectation on every invocation — verify exactly what matters to you in the context of what you're building; sometimes specifying the behavior of your SUT on a collaborator is significant, and sometimes it isn't.

 ## The Disclaimer

 So far this is just a simple proof of concept script and some cucumber features.
 There's no gem to import yet.
 In fact, the only way to use it would be to reference a copy of the ruby script.
-Working on it.
 (If anyone wants to gemmify the project in a fork, however, I'd be thrilled.)

-Along those lines, Gimme has none of the cool stuff it would need to be a full-on replacement for existing test double frameworks like matchers, etc.
+On a related note, Gimme has none of the cool stuff it would need to be a full-on replacement for existing test double frameworks like matchers, etc.

 ## Examples